KleistLab/WarpDemuX/README.md

 **[DEPRECATED MODELS]**

-As RNA002 is deprecated, the following models are no longer actively supported.
+As RNA002 is deprecated, the following models are no longer supported (moved to `DEPRECATED` folder).

 | Model Name | Chemistry | Library Type | # Samples | Barcodes Used |